Ideal-specific elimination orders form a star-shaped region

 It is easy to check that for $\overline{\omega}:=(1,0)^T$ one has $\ttlt_{\overline{\omega}}(G_3)=\ttlt_{\prec_3}(G_3)$ and $\ttlt_{\overline{\omega}}(G_i)\ne\ttlt_{\prec_i}(G_i)$ for $i=1,2$.
 This implies that $\overline\omega\in C_3$ holds.
 In the same way one proves $(0,1)^T\in C_1$.

 Since the Gr\"obner fan considered here is two-dimensional, $C_2$ must thus be in between $C_1$ and $C_3$.
-This proves that for $\I$, there is indeed an $\I$-EO ($\prec_2$) whose Gr\"obner cone ($C_2$) is in the interior of the Gr\"obner fan, i.e., $C_2$ intersects the boundary of the Gr\"obner fan in $(0,0)^T$ only. \end{proof}
+This proves that for $\I$, there is indeed an $\I$-EO ($\prec_2$) whose Gr\"obner cone $C_2$ intersects the boundary of the Gr\"obner fan in $(0,0)^T$ only. \end{proof}